-Hello, hello, episode 512.
 We’re going to talk about sound quality today, and I’m going to work really hard in not being nerdy.
 Wish me luck.
 I want to talk about this because so, so, so often I can on calls with clients or I get questions in my DMs or in my inbox around sound quality and microphone, meaning my quality needs to improve, what mic should I buy?
 The question should instead be how can podcasters improve sound quality WITHOUT buying a new mic (even if it’s what we’d rather do)?

-And the reality is just about any mic you see listed on any of the countless best mics for podcasting blog posts that there are in the world, and there are millions of them, will work just fine.
-However, even the best quality mic can leave a little bit to be desired if we’re not taking some extra steps.
+Even the best quality mic can leave a little bit to be desired if we’re not taking some extra steps.
 And I think that oftentimes what impacts our sound quality the most has very little to do with the actual microphone.
-That’s what I want to talk about, specifically three ways you can improve your sound quality with the microphone you have right now.

-And none of these, absolutely none of these, are editing techniques.
-All of these are things you will do in the recording process.
-And the reason for that is because bad quality in is bad quality out.
-There’s only so much you can do in editing to improve quality.
-You have to, have to, have to, have to, have to be making sure that the best quality sound that you can manage is up front.
-Now, for the asterisk, for the caveat, for the but, the exception that makes the rule.
+None of the ways I’m sharing today are editing techniques.
+These 3 ways of improving sound quality are things you will do in the recording process.
+The bad sound quality in is bad sound quality out.
+There’s only so much you can do in editing to improve the sound.
+You have to, have to, have to, have to, have to be making sure that the best quality sound that you can manage is upfront.

-Don’t stop.
-Don’t not record.
 I listen to the podcast as I’m recording it to hear for those things, to listen for those things.
 I encourage you to be really mindful of what is an area that you can improve and what is something you are using as an excuse not to do the thing.
-All right?
-All right.
-Last note before we get started, and I’m laughing because there were like three preamble things to these three things.

-The kind of mic you have and how your mic works is really important.
+The kind of mic you have and how your mic works are really important.

 You can make them.
 You can buy them.
 A cardboard box with eggshell sort of soundproofing glued into the inside of it and then the microphone inside of there will go a really long way to helping ambient room noise.
 Just start with those kinds of things, but that can be really, really helpful.
 Things like putting a rug down in a room if you have hardwood floor or tile floor.
 A rug is going to be critical.
 I have some clients and friends who over the course of their podcasting have done things like put blankets over their computer.